Roland-Sankara/medium-import-story/README.md

-# Medium Story imports
+# Medium Story import
-Medium provides us the importa story feature which we can use to import our backdated stories from any other source.
+Medium provides us the: **import a story** feature, which we can use to import our backdated stories from any other source.
 This repository contains some test stories to demo story import via github pages.

 ### Update time stamp